 It’s no surprise that the farther you move, the more it will cost.
 Shipping your life’s belongings across an ocean is a major logistical undertaking.
 The destination country also plays a huge role.
 Port fees, local taxes, and customs duties can differ significantly from one country to another.
 For example, moving from the U.S. to Europe typically costs between $3,500 and $17,000, while a move to Australia could run from $4,000 to $18,000.
 An experienced international mover can help you understand the specific fees associated with your destination so there are no surprises when your items arrive.

-How Volume and Weight Affect Your Quote
+How Do Volume and Weight Change Your Quote?

 One of the biggest factors in your moving cost is the sheer amount of stuff you’re shipping.
 For international moves, this is usually calculated by volume—the amount of space your belongings take up in a shipping container—rather than by weight.
 A larger home with more furniture will naturally cost more to move than a small apartment.
 This is why decluttering before you pack is one of the most effective ways to lower your costs.
 You can use an international moving cost calculator to get a rough estimate based on the size of your home, but a professional in-home survey will give you the most accurate quote.